Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Models and Methods

+We will illustrate the resulting payoffs with three examples.
+If RA meets another RA, let us assume that they trust each other.
+Hence, an arrangement is made and $c_a$ occurs.
+They will then both cooperate, so they lose $c$ but gain $b$.
+Their payoff is $P=-c_a-c+b$.
+If the RA meets a 1- instead (who they also trust), the arrangement is still made, but their partner defects.
+They therefore endure both costs without reward $P=-c_a-c$.
+If they meet a 0- instead, an arrangement cannot be made, since this partner is not willing to enter one.
+The resulting payoff is $P=0$.
+The definition of each pairwise payoff, which considers the probability of trust between each pair, will be given in Section \ref{ch:2.3}.

+When we compare a RA-player using our proposed strategy, with players using previously proposed strategies, we observe both similarities and differences.
+Of course, neither of the previous strategies used commitment, so they would never commit.
+But who would they cooperate with?
+Both Image Scoring and Staying will cooperate if they consider their partner as good and defect when they consider them as bad.
+In the same way, an RA-player will always defect when they consider their partner as bad, since they will never join commitments with such partners.
+However, RA will also defect if no joint commitment came about for other reasons, for example if their partner just never commits or considers the RA-player as bad.
-After the choices of the two interacting players, everybody (including themselves) will assess them and potentially update their opinion.
-Opinions can only be good or bad.
-Everybody has an opinion about everybody (which are stored in a matrix, a principle introduced as image-matrix \citep{Uchida}).
-We call the average opinion about a player their reputation $r$.

-To assess, players use a norm $\gamma$ \citep{Ohtsuki2004a,Okada2020a}.
-It determines if they like an action (1), dislike it (-1) or feel neutral about it (0) \citep{Krellner2022}.
-If the opinion is currently bad and the action is liked, the opinion is changed to good.
-Similarly, if the opinion is good and the action is disliked, it is changed to bad.
+In the third step, after the two interacting players have made their choices, everyone (including themselves) will assess them and potentially update their opinion.
+Opinions can only be good or bad, and everyone has an opinion about everyone.
+The opinions are stored in a so-called image matrix \citep{Uchida}.
+Assessments can have three forms: someone likes an action, dislikes it, or feels neutral about it \citep{Krellner2022}.
+If the opinion is currently bad and the action is liked, the opinion changes to good.
+Similarly, if the opinion is good and the action is disliked, it changes to bad.
 Otherwise, the opinion remains the same.
-A norm consists of four rules ($\gamma_{11},\gamma_{10},\gamma_{01},\gamma_{00}$) to take into account the presence of arrangement ($\gamma_{1j},\gamma_{0j}$) and if the assessed player cooperated ($\gamma_{i1},\gamma_{i0}$).
-The context of arrangement replaces the context of the reputation of the partner (or recipient) from previous reputation models.

-As an example, consider the RA strategy with the assessment rule $\gamma=\{1,-1,0,0\}$.
-This strategy commits only if its partner is good and cooperates only if an arrangement was made; and if an arrangement was made, it judges cooperation as good and defection as bad, and does not care about what happened otherwise (i.e. if no arrangement was made).
-This RA strategy can be considered as '(reputation) observant (arrangement) upholder', see Figure \ref{ch-com:f-strats}.
-It fits our earlier deliberations on what a commitment strategy should look like.
-We will focus our investigation on nine different combinations of commitment and cooperation rules (i.e., nine 'strategies') for the norm $\gamma=\{1,-1,0,0\}$.
-This norm closely resembles the famous "staying" norm \citep{Okada2017a,Sasaki2017}, which is also known as the number seven (L7) of the leading-eight \citep{Ohtsuki2006}.
-The reason to focus on this norm will become apparent in the next section.
+For simplicity, we consider all strategies to be initially trusting and therefore initiate the image matrix with good opinions.
+Since we are interested in long-term behaviour, the initial state is less important.
+But see also SI for further discussion.